We are currently interested in three broad areas of research:

 2. Parasitic Manipulation of Behaviour

-3. Climate Change and Insects
+3. Climate Change and Arthropods

 How and why does activating the immune system alter behaviour?
 And why does the performance of some behaviours alter the ability to resist disease?